After 3 Years at Sea, Globe-Trotting Polynesian Canoe Nears Home

 (CN) – The Polynesian voyaging canoe Hokulea will complete its three-year trip around the world and return to Hawaii June 17, where thousands are expected to greet the traditional double-hulled craft, flanked by seven other voyaging canoes from Hawaii, Tahiti and New Zealand, at Magic Island, Oahu, in an arrival ceremony and celebration.
 A three-day fair and summit will follow at the Hawaii Convention Center where crew will discuss “stories of hope inspired by the worldwide voyage.”

-Themed “Malama Honua” after a desire to share indigenous conservation practices with others around the world, the voyage has taken Hokulea south to Tahiti and east across the South Pacific and Indian Oceans, around Cape of Good Hope South Africa, and northeast across the Atlantic to Brazil, the Caribbean and up the Eastern seaboard to Washington and New York.
+Themed “Malama Honua” after a desire to share indigenous conservation practices with others around the world, the voyage has taken Hokulea south to Tahiti and west across the South Pacific and Indian Oceans, around Cape of Good Hope South Africa, then northwest across the Atlantic to Brazil, the Caribbean and up the Eastern seaboard to Washington and New York.

 After plying the Saint Lawrence waterway to Montreal, Hokulea traveled back down the Eastern seaboard, through the Panama Canal to Rapa Nui and Pitcairn Island, and at long last to Tahiti, where Hokulea’s sister vessel, Hikianalia, met up with Hokulea and is currently shadowing her home.